 “What we know is it causes pneumonia and then doesn’t respond to antibiotic treatment, which is not surprising, but then in terms of mortality, SARS kills 10% of the individuals,” Poon, a virologist at the School of Public Health at The University of Hong Kong, said.

 It’s not clear how deadly the Wuhan coronavirus will be, but fatality rates are currently lower than both MERS and SARS.
 Experts stress that it will change as the outbreak develops.

 The World Health Organization offered guidance to countries on how they can prepare for it, including how to monitor for the sick and how to treat patients.
 Here’s what you should know about coronaviruses.

 Coronaviruses are a large group of viruses that are common among animals.
 In rare cases, they are what scientists call zoonotic, meaning they can be transmitted from animals to humans, according to the US Centers for Disease Control and Prevention.

-Coronavirus makes people sick, usually with a mild to moderate upper respiratory tract illness, similar to a common cold.
-Its symptoms include a runny nose, cough, sore throat, headache and a fever that can last for a couple of days.
+The viruses can make people sick, usually with a mild to moderate upper respiratory tract illness, similar to a common cold.
+Coronavirus symptoms include a runny nose, cough, sore throat, possibly a headache and maybe a fever, which can last for a couple of days.